-Hyperhidrosis, or primary hyperhidrosis, is also associated with profuse sweating, though it’s thought to be a nervous system disorder.
-With primary hyperhidrosis, sweating is normally limited to select parts of the body, such as your hands or feet.
+Diaphoresis is also sometimes called secondary hyperhidrosis.
+Primary hyperhidrosis is also associated with profuse sweating, though it’s thought to be a nervous system disorder.
+With primary hyperhidrosis, sweating is normally limited to select body parts, such as your hands or feet.

-Diaphoresis is usually a symptom of an underlying health condition.
-Some conditions can be life-threatening and require immediate medical attention.
-It can also be caused by certain medications.
+Some diaphoresis causes can be life threatening and require immediate medical attention.
+Certain medications can also cause it.
 Keep reading to learn more about this condition.